foundersandcoders/pg-walkthrough/walkthroughSteps/code-along-mentor-notes.md

     - Use an appropriate number for `max`.
 More connections mean more memory is used, and too many can crash the database server.
 Always return connections to the pool (don't block/freeze query callbacks), or the pool will deplete.
 More connections mean more queries can be run at once and more redundancy incase connections are blocked/frozen.
     - `ssl` will enable SSL (set to true) if you're not testing on a local machine.
+        - TLS / SSL (Secure Sockets Layer) ensures that you are connecting to the database from a secure server, when set to `true`, preventing external networks from being able to read/manipulate database queries with MITM attacks

 6. Export the Pool object with options with:
     ```js